-No matter the subject matter, reading through a contract can be nerve wracking.
-However, this holds even more true when the contract covers a subject you only have a vague familiarity with.
+Reading through a siding contract can be nerve wracking.
+When the contract covers a subject you only have a vague familiarity with.
 If you’re considering the completion of a home siding project in the future, it’s important to understand the commonly used terminology that you might see on your contract to guarantee there are no surprises once work commences.
-Here’s our guide to commonly used siding jargon the ensures you’ve got a full comprehension of your home’s exterior transformation.
+Here’s our guide to commonly used siding terminology that ensures you’ve got a full comprehension of your home’s exterior transformation.

-Go Behind the Scenes on Twin Cities Siding Installation Project:
+Go Behind the Scenes On A Siding Installation Project: